 - 2.6 Richard Reinen-Hamill discussed the assessment approach and modelling of options with the following technical experts: Professor Bob Kirk (retained by the Van Dyke Family Trust); Gary Teear, Ocel Consultants (retained by the Port Motueka Users Group); and Ron Heath an independent interested party. - 2.7 After the experts meeting on 14 March 2012 it was agreed that the modelling process would be calibrated.
 The modelling work is being undertaken by MetOcean Solutions Ltd. Peter McComb supervises the work and is also involved in the technical expert discussions.
 The Practicable Options Report was finalised. - 2.8 Modelling options on a new accessible navigation channel were defined and agreed upon by the technical experts.
 Calibration of the modelling has been reviewed and final verification checks were completed by May 2012.
 The modelling of the potential physical works options began in early June 2012.
-A report on the modelled options is now due in August 2012. - 2.9 The modelling of one option was selected by the team of experts identified in paragraph 2.6 during a teleconference held in May 2012.
+A report on the modelled options is now due in September 2012. - 2.9 The modelling of one option was selected by the team of experts identified in paragraph 2.6 during a teleconference held in May 2012.
+The selected option was chosen at this stage as the training wall was already in existence and reduced the cost of the modelling.
 This option was identified in the practicable options report presented to Council in March 2012.
-It was generally accepted that there may be a need for further options to be modelled, once the results from this option were analysed.
-This process has been held up temporarily owing to key personnel being on leave. - 2.10 Apart from the practicable option identified in paragraph 2.9 of a navigable cut through the spit (this would also require for the existing channel to be maintained), Council also needs to be aware that other practicable options can still be considered.
-These include: - The transfer of sand from the distal end of the spit to Jackett Island along with small scale channel improvements; - Planning responses, which would prohibit new development within extreme hazard areas; - Asset relocation this would require moving of buildings in hazards areas away from erosion areas - Asset purchase the purchasing of properties and buildings from landowners.
+It was generally accepted that there may be a need for further options to be modelled, once the results from this option were analysed. - 2.10 Apart from the practicable option identified in paragraph 2.9 of a navigable cut through the spit (this would also require for the existing channel to be maintained), Council also needs to be aware that other practicable options can still be considered.
+These include: - The transfer of sand from the distal end of the spit to Jackett Island along with small scale channel improvements; - Planning responses, which would prohibit new development within extreme hazard areas: - Asset relocation this would require moving of buildings in hazards areas away from erosion areas - Asset purchase the purchasing of properties and buildings from landowners.

-3. Stakeholder Consultations
+3. Stakeholder Consultation

-- 3.1 Collaboration with the technical experts is continuing. - 3.2 The timeline on the Council website has been updated to reflect recent changes. - 3.3 A copy of the adjusted timeline has been sent to Fletcher Vautier Moore to be forwarded to the Environmental Court.
+- 3.1 Collaboration with the technical experts is continuing.
+The latest teleconference calls were held on 27 July 2012 and 15 August 2012.
+In these teleconference calls the expert group discussed the modelling to date and agreed on the next step forward.
+The consensus was that an iterative process was required.
+The need to model an alternative cut in the spit has been discussed and is still a modelling option. - 3.2 The timeline on the Council website has been updated to reflect recent changes. - 3.3 A copy of the adjusted timeline has been sent to Fletcher Vautier Moore to be forwarded to the Environment Court.